jdgillespie91/explore-react/src/lib/Repeater.rst

 Repeater
 ========

-A `Repeater` is used to repeat a task every five seconds, with the added ability to suspend repetition until resumed.
+A `Repeater` is used to repeat a task at some interval, with the added ability to suspend repetition until resumed.

 Usage
 -----